 He also set a strict rule for the Han Dynasty that only people with certain military achievements could get the title of nobility.

 In the war against a powerful rebellion king, Liu Bang got shot on the battlefield.
-After intense fights, he won and eliminated the last huge threaten of his Han Empire, and passed away the next year because of the wound.
+After intense fights, he won and eliminated the last huge threat of his Han Empire, and passed away the next year because of the wound.

 Lacquer Cup with Characters“Jun Xing Jiu” (Please Drink), Unearthed from Mausoleum of the Prime Minister Li Cang of Changsha State, Who Contributed to Emperor Liu Bang's Final War in Defeating the Rebellion King — Hunan Museum (Photo by Dongmaiying)

 Liu Bang’s Powerful Queen Lv Zhi and Her Governance

 In Emperor Liu Bang's late years, he loved a beautiful concubine, the Lady Qi, very much, and planned to nominate her as queen, and her son as the crown prince.

 But the current queen, his wife Lv Zhi, was a very smart and ambitious woman.

-Lv married to Liu Bang at a very young age and had experienced almost everything with him, from a poverty peasant to the emperor of a big empire.
+Lv married Liu Bang at a very young age and had experienced almost everything with him, from a poverty peasant to the emperor of a big empire.

 Therefore, Lv was familiar with nearly all of the important generals and officials of the Empire Han and was very influential among them.

 After a long time of struggling, with Lv’s smart strategies and the assistance of those powerful officials, she kept her queen’s title and her son stayed as the crown prince.